 Along with the invitation to come along all the way to the cross, the Lord who knows the greatest love offers comfort in the promise of great reward.

-Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love him.
+Blessed is a man who perseveres under trial; for once he has been approved, he will receive the crown of life which the Lord has promised to those who love Him.

 The ultimate price paid purchases the highest reward.
 Its comforting, too, to know that James went through it as well as thousands of others.
 Their testimony is proof that the Lord comforts his people as they suffer.
 This is encouraging, but the encouragement necessary for you will come as you yourself endure suffering for His name's sake.

 Temptation in this matter comes into the picture when it's time to choose whether or not to try to escape from persecution by denying Y'shua.
 If we fall to that temptation, we will be separated out and suffer further consequences instead of entering into reward.
 The directive to watch and pray so that we won't fall into temptation isn't just a suggestion, an option you may want to think about.
 Its a command; a necessity.
 If you can hear it.
 Perhaps for some of you, I've already said enough about the matter but I will continue to lay it out as I see it so you can find further inspiration and motivation to prepare yourself, watching and praying with zeal until the appointed time arrives.

 There are three sets of overlapping triples I will address in this article.
 The first in sequence of this triad of triples appears as the Lord addresses Simon Peter by naming him three times.
 The next triple begins in that same brief address as the Lord declared that this man would deny him three times before the rooster crowed.
 Before the account of the denials draws to its conclusion, the third triple occurs as Jesus prays to his father about the removal of the cup then returns to the separated threesome of disciples.
 Each triple is very closely related in meaning to the other two, revealing truths about the threefold division of the church.